Dr. Brian C. Ancell

 Texas Tech University

-My research addresses the predictability of important and high-impact weather events on a wide range of scales.
-Currently I am focusing on severe convection, heavy rainfall from land-falling tropical cyclones, freezing and frozen precipitation events, and wind power in the South Plains of the United States.
+Research Interests: My research addresses the predictability of high-impact weather events on a wide range of scales.
+Currently I am focusing on severe convection, winter precipitation events, and wind power.
 I am also working on understanding the contributions from irrigation, wind farms, and urban heat islands on non-local inadvertent weather modification.
-I use both ensemble and adjoint sensitivity analysis to investigate predictability, as well as ensemble data assimilation to estimate the effectiveness of routine and adaptive observing strategies on specific high-impact events.
-Other interests include developing forecast-based senstivity tools toward operational use at the National Weather Service, working with multi-scale data assimilation and modeling with a WRF-model ensemble Kalman filter, and understanding how ensemble assimilation/modeling systems must change in time to best predict the weather.
+I use both ensemble and adjoint sensitivity analysis to investigate predictability, as well as ensemble data assimilation to estimate the effectiveness of routine and adaptive observing strategies on forecasts.
+Much of my work involves collaboration with the National Weather Service toward developing probabilistic forecast tools that add operational value, and I maintain a real-time deterministic and ensemble prediction system run at the High Performance Computing Center on campus.